CS126SP20/final-project-ashleyeah/DEVELOPMENT.md

     - Restructured classes in order to make building the game as efficient as possible
     - Created separate ball and table class and moved creation of each body to these classes to minimize repeated code and streamline main app class

+- **4/22/20** Created pockets on table for ball to go into
+    - Changed table creation in order to account for openings where the pockets are
+    - Added engine class to deal with scoring and calculating when a ball is pocketed

+**Week 2**
+- **4/24/20**